CHAPTERS 24-26

 Lesson learned.
 No one had to know.

-James slowly forced himself to glance at the director.
-The taller of the two, James had to look down slightly to meet his gaze, but in that moment, James felt smaller than a child.
+James forced himself to meet his gaze.
+The taller of the two, James had to look down, but in that moment, James felt smaller than a child.

 Benson’s gray eyes were steady and intense.
 “Do you understand?”